 - 30ml (2 tbsp) rice wine

-- 5ml (1 tsp) salt and chilli seasoning
+- 5ml (1 tsp) salt and pepper seasoning

 - Mix all the ingredients and store in an airtight container.